 3. They use their wide paws like snow shoes

 Another cold climate adaptation these kitties are famous for are their massive, chunky paws.
 They're often likened to natural "snow shoes" because their sizeable width allows the cats to better distribute their weight while walking in the snow.
 They're also lined with extra fur on their paw pads, which provides traction against icy surfaces.

 4. They're endangered

-From tigers to cheetahs, there is a troubling number of wild cats that are considered threatened or endangered.
+From tigers to cheetahs, there are a troubling number of wild cats that are considered threatened or endangered.
 The snow leopard is one of these.
-The species was listed as endangered by the International Union for Conservation of Nature (IUCN) in 2008 following the release of data that showed populations declining by at least 20 percent in the past two decades.
+The species was listed as endangered by the International Union for Conservation of Nature (IUCN) in 2008 following the release of data that showed populations declining by at least 20% in the past two decades.
 There are currently between 4,000 and 7,000 individuals left in the wild.
 According to its IUCN listing, the major threats to these felines include "prey base depletion, illegal trade, conflict with local people and lack of conservation capacity, policy and awareness."